-Amendment #2 to Ordinance 10-06 (cont'd)
+FINAL VOTE on Ordinance 10-06 as amended. (cont'd)

 Mayor Mark Kruzan thanked council for scheduling this meeting on this date, and thanked the USB, noting it was a citizen board.
 He thanked those who provided information and support in this legislative process and noted that many citizens had been involved in reviewing this issue.
 He said that this proposal was the result of thorough study and the culmination of more than 2 years of work that consisted of countless hours of work, research, public and internal meetings, discussion and questioning that may not be evident to someone just watching the meeting.
-He said that this was an investment in future services, some of which we may not yet be aware.
+He said that the choice of the 54% increase was fiscally prudent and said that this was an investment in future services, some of which we may not yet be aware.
 He said that this was a community service that expanded on the work of preceding councils, and that the council could take great pride in their work and the manner in which it was done.